-It’s the best travel movie I’ve ever seen.
-For anyone who has ever backpacked or traveled for a long time, it’s an easy movie to relate to.
+For anyone who has ever backpacked or traveled for a long time, it’s an easy travel movie to relate to.

-The movie nailed it on the head.
 Why do we travel?
-Interviews with all the travelers echoed one theme – “We don’t want to look back and have regrets.”
-All these travelers felt that there was more to life than just the cubicle, and they could see the trajectory of their lives –- wives, homes, children.
+Interviews with all the travelers in the film echoed a common theme – “We don’t want to look back and have regrets.”
+All these travelers felt that there was more to life than just the cubicle, and they could see the trajectory of their lives — wives, homes, children.
 There were no surprises.
-None of them wanted to be 50 and say “I wish…” Many people feel that way, but these travelers took the plunge.
+None of them wanted to be 50 and say “I wish…” The movie hit the nail on the head here.
+Sure, many people feel that way, but these travelers took the plunge.
 It’s hard to motivate yourself to travel, but they did.
 Why?
-Because we only live once, and no one wants to look back and say what if.
+Because we only live once, and no one wants to look back and say what if?

 Brook, the main character, says at the end of the movie that he took this trip to get travel “out of his system”.
 Then he’d come back, get a job, and live the life society wanted, but he found that instead of getting it out of his system, he just got more addicted to travel.
 Now he can’t go back to the way things were.
 He’s different.
 He can’t picture life without travel.
 When you talk to travelers, you hear the same thing: they are now travelers forever.

 This is the hardest part about long-term travel, but the movie did a great job of showing what these goodbyes are like — and how emotional they can be.
 In the beginning, it is tough and you make promises to always stay in touch.
 But, as you travel, you get used to goodbyes.
 You say them every day and become numb to them after a while.
 Finally, you realize that while you shared perfect moments with your instant friends, you will never be able to recapture those moments, and you probably won’t see those friends again.